avatrezaei/fake-jwt-json-server/README.md

-# fake-jwt-json-server
+# fake jwt json server
-fake jwt json server
+A fake REST API using json-server with JWT authentication.